ChrisPenner/ChrisPenner.github.io/site/drafts/hkd-options.md

 Since GHC doesn't know what type `f` is, it has a tough time figuring out how to derive FromJSON for all of the `f a` fields.
 No worries though; someone thought of that!
 Time to pull in the [`barbies`](http://hackage.haskell.org/package/barbies) library.
-An incredibly useful tool for working with HKD in general.
+An incredibly useful tool for working with HKDT in general.
 Add the `barbies` library to your project, then we'll derive a few handy instances:

 ```haskell